luka-group/lite/README.md

     CUDA Version 11.1

 ## Dataset
 The Ultra-fine Entity Typing (UFET) dataset is available at https://www.cs.utexas.edu/~eunsol/html_pages/open_entity.html.
-Before implementation, please download and unzip it to directory ./data and run ./data/data_processing.py to obtain the formatted data.
+Before running the experiments, please download and unzip it to directory ./data and run ./data/data_processing.py to obtain the formatted data.

 ## Run the experiment